 - Defending fraud and unfair business practices claims made against his client, a national home-building company, in which the Plaintiff was seeking in excess of $1 million in damages.
 After Mr. Fletcher took depositions of key percipient witnesses, the Plaintiff agreed to dismiss the lawsuit with prejudice.
 Fletcher’s clients were not required to pay any money to the Plaintiff to achieve this result.

-- Defending numerous mortgage litigation actions filed against Shea Homes and its affiliates.
-In each case, Mr. Fletcher achieved a judgment or dismissal in favor of Shea Homes at the initial pleading stage.
+- Defending numerous mortgage litigation actions filed against a national home builder and its affiliates.
+In each case, Mr. Fletcher achieved a judgment or dismissal in favor of a national home builder at the initial pleading stage.

 - Prosecution of a trust litigation dispute and a related malpractice case against the client’s trust attorneys, on behalf of the trustees of a multi-million dollar family trust.
 Fletcher achieved a full settlement of the trust litigation that required the beneficiaries to confess the trustees had not breached their fiduciary duties, and then obtained a significant settlement against the trust’s attorney in the malpractice action.